 The more women who come forward to make a statement that inappropriate behavior will not be tolerated and openly share what happened to them, the less prevalent such acts become.
 Tselios goes on to share the experiences of other women and discusses the fears that keep women silent.
 The point of her article is to shine a light on the atmosphere of shame that surrounds such experiences and to explain that the only hope women have of not continuing to encounter these situations is to take a firm and proud stand against such behavior.

 If you have been the victim of workplace sexual harassment in New York City, please contact a lawyer.
 You deserve to be treated well at work.
 You have rights – by standing up for yourself, you can help empower other women as well.

 As Tselios says in her article, “I want to look at the role that power and dominance can play both from a position of hierarchical authority, or gender, and the nuances between jocular activity and the systematic approach to taking down another person, whatever the reason.”

 New York City Sexual Harassment Attorneys

-The sexual harassment attorneys at the Derek T. Smith Law Group, PLLC handles a multitude of employment discrimination cases that involve sexual harassment in Manhattan and the greater New York City area.
+The sexual harassment attorneys at the Derek Smith Law Group, PLLC handles a multitude of employment discrimination cases that involve sexual harassment in Manhattan and the greater New York City area.
 Sexual Harassment is a gender based discrimination and is illegal.
-For further information, please feel free to call us at 212-587-0760 or toll-free at 877.469.5297 or click here to schedule a free consultation.
+For further information, please feel free to call us at 800-807-2209 for a free consultation or click here to schedule a free consultation.